koenemans/bill-splitter/README.md

 **Process Management**: The application uses native Node.js processes.
 Azure App Service provides automatic restarts and process management.

+### Application Insights Setup

+After your app deploys to Azure, follow these steps to enable logging and monitoring:

+1. **Create Application Insights** in Azure Portal
+   - Search "Application Insights" → Create
+   - Same resource group and region as your web app

+2. **Get the connection string** from the Application Insights Overview page

+3. **Add to your Web App settings**:
+   - Go to Web App → Configuration → Application settings
+   - Add: `APPLICATIONINSIGHTS_CONNECTION_STRING` = your connection string
+   - Add: `VITE_APPLICATIONINSIGHTS_CONNECTION_STRING` = same connection string
+   - Save and restart the web app

+4. **Test it works**:
+   - Use your app for a few minutes
+   - Check Application Insights → Live Metrics for activity

+Your app will automatically track API requests, errors, user actions, and business events.

 ## 🤝 Contributing

 Please refer to our [Development Guide](../../wiki/Development-Guide) and [Coding Standards](../../wiki/Coding-Standards) in the wiki for detailed information on contributing to this project.